clibs/clib/Readme.md

   Commands:

     init                 Start a new project
-    install [name...]
-Install one or more packages configure [name...]
+    i, install [name...]
+Install one or more packages up, update [name...]
+Update one or more packages configure [name...]
 Configure one or more packages build [name...]
 Build one or more packages search [query]       Search for packages
     help <cmd>           Display help for cmd
 ```

 ## Examples